Entreprise Générale du Cobalt (EGC)

 Transparency Deficit

-EGC's transparency practices are among the weakest of any significant corridor actor.
+EGC's transparency practices remain a key due-diligence issue.
 The company's purchasing volumes, pricing data, revenue distribution, and governance arrangements are not systematically disclosed.
-This opacity is particularly concerning given EGC's monopoly position — when a sole buyer operates without transparency, the risk of exploitation is structurally elevated.
-Our ESG ratings for EGC reflect this transparency deficit as a governance failure that undermines the formalisation objectives the company claims to pursue.
+This opacity is particularly concerning for a state-backed buyer with a formalisation mandate because weak transparency can undermine miner welfare and buyer accountability.
+Our ESG review signals for EGC reflect this transparency deficit as a governance risk that can undermine the formalisation objectives the company claims to pursue.

 Supply Chain Traceability